pingpong-labs/modules/README.md

       |-- routes.php
   ```

   **Note:** File `start/global.php` is required for registering a view, lang and config namespaces.
-If that file does not exists, it's will throw an exception `FileMissingException'.
+If that file does not exists, it's will throw an exception `FileMissingException`.

 ### Artisan CLI